lahundo/prompter/README.md

 * Load text from a script file
 * Load configuration values from a config file
 * Update on-the-fly when configuration values are changed
-* Web interface for previewing scripts, changing active script, changing settings
+* Web interface for previewing scripts, changing active script, changing settings, adding/deleting scripts
+* Controllable by USB foot pedals
+* 3D printable case

 There is currently _NO_ error detection on values for the configuration file.
 Setting an invalid value will cause crashes.

 ### TODO
+* Document physical build parts and process
+* Document Pi installation
+* Document usage properly
 * Update the script when it changes on disk
 * Error detection for configuration
-* Map foot pedals to control scrolling
-* 3D printed case
-* Configuration interface (HTTP and/or Bluetooth) instead of an .ini file
 * Maybe autoscrolling?